Your Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For PPP Loan Forgiveness

 Because this loan should be used to help you pay your staff, it makes sense that one requirement for loan forgiveness is that you must maintain the headcount of your full-time employees.
 If you had five employees at the time of applying for your loan, you should continue to have at least five full-time employees on your payroll.

 Now, what happens if you had to lay off employees in between applying for your loan and receiving the funds?
-This loan gives you a short amount of time to rehire.
-You will have until June 30, 2020, to restore staff as a result of any changes made from February 15, 2020, to April 26, 2020.
+You can use the 24-week period to rehire and bring your workforce back up to pre-pandemic levels.
+Again, the 24-week period can’t extend beyond December 31, 2020.
 You will be required to pay back all or some of your loan if you fail to maintain your staff based on these guidelines.

 You Must Maintain Your Payroll

-If you had to cut salaries or wages as a result of financial challenges caused by the coronavirus from February 15, 2020, to April 26, 2020, you have until June 30, 2020, to restore these salaries and wages.
+If you had to cut salaries or wages as a result of financial challenges caused by the coronavirus, you have 24 weeks to restore these salaries and wages.
+The 24-week period can’t extend past December 31, 2020.

 Qualified Expenses For PPP Loans